HITESH-S-P/Intellects/README.md

 Copy fine-tuned-model intellects
 ```

-8. Run your chatbot using the following commands:
+8. Run your chatbot using the command:
 ```bash
 ollama run intellects
 ```